siakaramalegos/modern-markdown-blog/readme.md

 - Automatically generate the blog post pages.
 - Automatically generate the blog post index page.
 - Use as little runtime JavaScript as possible (preferably none).
+- Make it as fast as possible (e.g., automatically generate responsive images and perhaps webp formats too)

 ## How to Use